MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 * **What was the result.** It should be clear what item/thing was updated to cause the notification.
 * **Who/what triggered it.** Who or what took action that caused the notification to be sent.
 * **What can users do in response.** Make it easy for your users to take actions based on your notifications.
-* **How can users opt out.** You need to provide a path for users to opt out of additional notifications.
+* **How can users opt-out.** You need to provide a path for users to opt-out of additional notifications.

 ## Proactively install your app using Graph